 Journey maps help you gain a deeper understanding of your users’ viewpoints — there’s a lot to gain from putting yourself in your user’s place.
 The core benefits of journey mapping include:

 The ultimate purpose of user journey mapping is to solve your users’ pain points.
 When your users can achieve their goals faster and more efficiently, your digital adoption rates will improve.
 Mapping your user journey also shows you if any of your product’s features are being ignored.
-Those insights will show you where you can implement various user adoption tools such as product tours and guided walkthroughs to highlight essential features and reduce the time-to-value for your users.
+Those insights will show you where you can implement in-app messaging across various user flows such as product tours and guided walkthroughs to highlight essential features and reduce the time-to-value for your users.

 Whatfix empowers your users with contextual flows and self-help widgets, improving productivity and proficiency while cutting training and support costs.